-With shorter time-to-market and frequent software updates, we can collect
+With shorter time to market and more frequent software updates, we can collect

-In a typical DevOps cycle, CI is usually integrated into coding, building and testing stage; while CD would be applied at deployment stage.
-Here’s how we run our CI/CD processes roughly:
+In a typical DevOps cycle, CI is usually integrated into coding, building, and testing stages; while CD would be applied at the deployment stage.
+Here’s an overview of how we run our CI/CD processes:

 - We know many DevOps teams using git pre-push hook to automate push commits, but we don’t.
 We allow our developers